Quick comparison

 Choose the pro lab kit if the bed keeps disappointing you, the soil history is messy, or the next step depends on knowing exactly what needs to change.

-That is the cleanest way to read the beginner gardening soil test kit vs pro soil lab testing kit comparison: one is built for fast checks, the other for deeper correction work.
+Read the comparison this way: one is built for fast checks, the other for deeper correction work.

 Final recommendation